Ada Programming Support Environment

-Ada Programming Support Environment or APSE, was a specification for a programming environment to support software development in the Ada programming language.
+Ada Programming Support Environment (APSE) was a specification for a programming environment to support software development in the Ada programming language.
 This represented the second stage of the U.S. military Ada project; once the language was implemented, it was felt necessary to specify and implement a standard set of tools, hence the APSE.
 CAIS-A, Common APSE Interface Set A, was defined in MIL STD-1838A.

 CAIS defines a set of Ada APIs to enable portability of development tools across operating systems.
 As of 1988, CAIS implementations were developed for Unix, VMS and IBM MVS.